w3-key/intu-examples/node/README.md

+First, edit the .env.example file to input some test private keys and your infura endpoint ID, and rename the file to just .env

 Ideally, you would run this codebase in 3 separate terminals.

 First, run it just in one single terminal to create the vault for the 3 terminals/signer to interact with.